venusjs/venus.eclipse/README.md

 Eclipse plugin for Venus.js

-Whenever you save a JavaScript test file with the extension "spec.js", Eclipse will run the unit test in the Termainal using Venus
+Whenever you save a JavaScript test file with the extension "spec.js", Eclipse will run the unit test using Venus

 #### Setup